 —Emma Lazarus, 1883

-When we close our borders, and stop letting in those that need our help enter this country, we make a mockery of the inscription of that beacon of hope, the Statue of Liberty, and as Cuomo noted, “I say take down the Statue of Liberty because you’ve gone to a different place.”
+When we close our borders and stop letting in those that need our help to enter this country, we make a mockery of the inscription of that beacon of hope, the Statue of Liberty, and as Cuomo noted, “I say take down the Statue of Liberty because you’ve gone to a different place.”

 And I get to agree with Senator John McCain (R-AZ) when he notes, about Senator Ted Cruz (R-TX) suggestion to favor Christian refugees from Syria over Muslims, “I don’t think any child, whether they are Christian or whether they are atheist or whether they are Buddhist, that we should make a distinction,” McCain said.
 “My belief is that all children are God’s children.”

 Plus, resettlement in the U.S. is a long process as it is.
 The Refugee Admissions Program is jointly administered by the Bureau of Population, Refugees, and Migration (PRM) in the Department of State, the Office of Refugee Resettlement (ORR) in the Department of Health and Human Services (HHS), and offices within the Department of Homeland Security (DHS).
 U.S. Citizenship and Immigration Services (USCIS) within DHS conducts refugee interviews and determines individual eligibility for refugee status in the United States.
-John Oliver explains this.
+John Oliver explains.

 We should not respond with hysteria.
 Here are some things ordinary people can do to restore sanity.

 Imagine a poor Middle Eastern couple, the woman very pregnant, with no place to stay.
 Recall how the child who would be born grows up to say, “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.”
 Here are some other Bible verses about how to treat refugees.
-If we claim to be Christians, and ignore this invocation, we might as well keep those creches in their storage boxes this Advent season.
+If we claim to be Christians and ignore this invocation, we might as well keep those creches in their storage boxes this Advent season.

-When I posted the Resolution for Protection and Hospitality for Syrian Refugees from the Albany (NY) Presbytery on Facebook, I was told, “I think you’ve just glossed over just about everything that [a lengthy rationale from a third party] has said in favour of blind faith.”
+When I posted the Resolution for Protection and Hospitality for Syrian Refugees from the Albany (NY) Presbytery on Facebook, I was told, “I think you’ve just glossed over just about everything that [a lengthy rationale from a third party] has said in favor of blind faith.”
 To which I replied, “I guess I’m just trying to literally respond to WWJD.”
 Check out Stephen Colbert’s response.